All Products

 Document Center

-By default, all domain names that are added to the same WAF instance in CNAME record mode share a WAF IP address that is used to monitor the requests of the domain names.
-The WAF IP address is the shared IP address of the WAF instance.
-By default, each WAF instance has a shared IP address.
+By default, all domain names added to the same WAF instance using the CNAME Record type share a single WAF IP address to monitor their service requests.
+This is known as the shared IP address.
+Each WAF instance is assigned one shared IP address by default.

 Important